brentlintner/linus/TRACKER.md

 * Prompt Issues
     * Still has trouble refactoring when it's all in a file and very related (i.e. a method)
+        * Can't fix?
+Only fix with modular, simple code that isn't complex (ex: using a method that returns an arrary or none)
     * Ensure files in the initial file references section are back to back (no newline between parts, like llm does)
     * Still has trouble waiting for confirmation or not waiting even
         * i.e. if it's vague or unclear, like "sounds good about this part of your solution", or "let's do this" or "let's try that"